-If you're intimidated by the idea of indoor gardening, don't be!
-We've been working with green-thumbed pro Amy Pennington, author of Apartment Gardening, to come up with a list of the four easiest things you could possibly grow in your kitchen.
-She's got all sorts of tips, tricks, and techniques — and she was willing to share them!
+If you’re intimidated by the idea of indoor gardening, don’t be!
+Earlier this year, we worked with green-thumbed pro Amy Pennington, author of Apartment Gardening, to come up with a list of the four easiest things you could possibly grow in your kitchen.
+She’s got all sorts of tips, tricks, and techniques — and she was willing to share them!

 Keep reading to check out the four easiest things you can grow indoors.